Primary urban area: Issues with primary urban areas

 Liverpool's PUA is far smaller than the City Region and Metropolitan Area, because of the River Mersey cutting through the middle of the city.
 This is controversial as Birkenhead (also a part of Merseyside) is categorised as a separate primary urban area from Liverpool despite its proximity and connections to Liverpool on the opposite side of the river.
 This differs from the Liverpool Metropolitan Area, which includes Wirral and extends into Cheshire.

 List of original primary urban areas

 These were the PUAs identified by the study:

 List of updated primary urban areas

-In 2016, the Centre for Cities with the University of Newcastle updated the list of PUAs.
-They added Basildon, Exeter and Slough and removed Grimsby and Hastings, while Bolton and Rochdale were absorbed into Manchester.
-The following PUAs were identified by the study:
+In late 2015, the Centre for Cities, supported by the University of Newcastle's Centre for Urban and Regional Development Studies (who formulated the original definition), updated the list of PUAs.
+The major changes were to (a) use the day-time population of the city as a better indicator of its significance than the number of its residents – the City of London is an extreme example of this phenomenon; (b) raise the threshold for inclusion to 135,000; (c) reduce the weighting of "travel to work area".
+They added Basildon, Exeter and Slough to the list and removed Grimsby and Hastings.
+Bolton and Rochdale were absorbed into Manchester.
+They also included British cities outside England including the Scottish cities of Aberdeen, Dundee, Edinburgh and Glasgow, the Welsh cities of Swansea, Cardiff and Newport and the Northern Irish city of Belfast.
+The following PUAs were defined by the study: